Martchus/tageditor/README.md

   The first file will get the name *Title of 1st file*, the second file will get the name *Title of 2nd file* and so on.
   The 16th and following files will all get the name *Title of the 16th file*.
 The same scheme is used for the track numbers.
   All files will get the album name *The Album*, the artist *The Artist* and the cover image from the file */path/to/image*.

+  **Note**: All specified values are assumed to be UTF-8 encoded, no matter which encoding has been specified as preferred encoding via ``--encoding`` option.
+(This mentioned option only affects the encoding to be used *within* the tag.)

 * Here is another example, demonstrating the use of arrays and the syntax to auto-increase numeric fields such as the track number: